You'll be able to save up money in no time with these fundraising ideas!

-Studying abroad can cost a pretty penny... in fact, the price tag of the flights alone may be cause enough to make you cringe (and that's before you have even set foot in another country!)
-While the cost can be enough to frighten interested students away, we are here to reassure you that there are many avenues to help lessen the financial commitments.
-The hardest part of fundraising may be just getting started!
+Studying abroad can cost a (not-so) pretty penny... in fact, the price tag of the flights alone may be cause enough to make you cringe (and that's before you have even set foot in another country!).
+While the numbers might frighten interested students away, we are here to reassure you that there are many avenues to help lessen the financial commitments of study abroad.
+In fact, you may come to find the hardest part of fundraising is just getting started!

 Hint: some countries are more expensive to study abroad in than others (cough, England, Australia, and Japan, cough!), so be sure to research your study abroad destination to factor in your projected costs.
 For those wanting a more cost-effective study abroad experience, consider instead studying in China, Mexico, and Costa Rica.